Packers vs. Raiders Monday Night Football: Promo Codes, Odds, Moneyline, and Spread - Week 5

 Packers vs. Raiders Betting Insights

-- The Packers have an ATS record of 3-1 as 1-point underdogs or greater.
+- The Packers have one win ATS (1-1) as a 2.5-point underdog or more this season.

-- Of four Green Bay games so far this season, three have gone over the total.
+- Green Bay has played four games this year, and three of them have hit the over.

 - Las Vegas is 1-3-0 against the spread this season.

-- The Raiders don't have a win ATS (0-1) as a 1-point favorite or greater this season.
+- The Raiders don't have a win ATS (0-1) as a 2.5-point favorite or greater this season.

-- Out of Las Vegas' four games with a set total, one has hit the over (25%).
+- Las Vegas has combined with its opponent to go over in one of four games with a set total (25%).

 Not all offers available in all states.
 Please gamble responsibly!
 Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.